 - Change in the normal Tongue sensation, which can be accompanied by a feeling of burning in your tongue and roof of the mouth, malodorous breath or change in breath odor, and/or a bad taste in your mouth.

 - Memory Loss or Lapses in time, makes one feel disoriented and less focused, especially when you go into another room to get something specific and seconds later cannot remember what you went to retrieve.

 - Feeling Faint for no known reason (this does not include standing up too quickly)

-- Sensation of Electrical Stimulation, or Shock occurring in the tissue under the skin, and may signal you that a hot flash will begin.
+- A sensation of Electrical Stimulation or Shock occurs in the tissue under the skin and may signal you that a hot flash will begin.

-- Increase and worsening of Allergies occurs as hormones become imbalanced, so can our immune system
+- Increase and worsening of Allergies occur as hormones become imbalanced, so can our immune system

 Hope this guide helps.
 Bookmark it for future reference or print if you must.